Codesley/SEI-Project-1-Mapsley/README.md

 ## Future Goals

+* Implement features that lets users know their current score and whether or not they got the answer right or wrong.
 * Create a score list that logs user names with their best score.
 * Optimize the CSS so that the game looks refined on a multitude of platforms (Mobile, tablet, etc.).